 Food paintings are quite famous in the history of art.
 There are many artists who choose this subject.
 I always preferred realistic food paintings on canvas.
-Art history show several great examples of how food and water was given a place in artistic creations.
-In European paintings of 18th and 19th centuries, feasting sketches were quite common.
+Art history shows several great examples of how food and water were given a place in artistic creations.
+In European paintings of the 18th and 19th centuries, feasting sketches were quite common.

-Gradually artists began to use wine glasses, fruits and plants along with other subjects.
+Gradually artists began to use wine glasses, fruits, and plants along with other subjects.
 It gave the artists an opportunity to label texture and color through experiments.
-Still life paintings of food gained popularity in the art domain in those years.
-Some still life elements were connected with the Christian imagery.
+Still-life paintings of food gained popularity in the art domain in those years.
+Some still-life elements were connected with Christian imagery.
 Grapes symbolized the last supper wine while halved nuts often depicted the holy trinity.

-Still life painting with fruits came up as an important subject of art in Italy, Spain and Netherlands by the end of seventeenth century.
+Still-life painting with fruits came up as an important subject of art in Italy, Spain, and the Netherlands by the end of the seventeenth century.
 Some paintings helped to understand the lifestyle of the prevailing societies of that time.
 Paintings with vegetables, shellfish, unique fruits and lemons clearly show the eating habits of people.
-These paintings give more opportunity to study and understand about art and culture of each place.
+These paintings give more opportunities to study and understand about art and culture of each place.

 Famous Food Paintings